Hocus-pocus. Films reviewed: Good Fortune, Black Phone 2, Frankenstein

 Malison (Liv Collins) is a prim and proper career woman who lives in a threadbare apartment with just her cat to keep her company.
 Her neighbour Mr Poole (Walter Borden) is her landlord, a bible thumper who curses her name.
 She works for a euthanasia corporation assisting voluntary suicides since they changed the laws a few years earlier.
 But her first assignment goes terribly wrong, so she is sent on her next job with an old pro.
 Olivia (Sarah Power) is a vamp in black stockings who smokes, drinks, cusses and carries a sixgun.
 Nudity and death don’t faze her.

-They arrive at a spooky, three-storey mansion lit by candles and heated by a blazing fire.
+They arrive at a spooky, three-storey mansion lit by candles and 24347_320_470heated by a blazing fire.
 It’s surrounded by a foreboding hedge maze filled with hideous statues.
 They have to spend three nights there, until their assignment is complete.
 The house has a single servant, Edgar (Wil Burd), a creepy and skinny man with a shock of long black hair.
 His hobby is strangling pregnant possoms.
 And their client is an old man with a terribly deformed face.
 He wants to die, but in a very specific way.
 Mal begins to suffer night terrors – a common symptom of this job – and has a recurrent nightmare.
 She keeps seeing a strange, suicidal ritual repeated by a death cult wearing hideous masks.
 Then she begins to see them even when she’s awake!
 Are these hauntings related to the house — or are the two women to blame for their appearance?

 The Hexecutioners is a good example of a slow-build horror.
 It’s more spooky than scary for most of the film.
 Its not perfect: some scenes felt repetitive, and I wasn’t crazy about the music-video-style montages that pop up here and there.
 But the small cast is uniformly excellent, and it’s great to see a home- grown horror movie that harkens back to early Cronenberg.